-Because the city of Houston and Harris County have elected to develop their own local recovery programs, with the exception of the State's economic revitalization program, each were required to develop a local action plan.
+In APA 1 the City of Houston and Harris County developed their own local recovery programs each were required to develop a local action plan.
 The local action plans have been developed in accordance with the requirements HUD has outlined in the Federal Register Notice.
-At a minimum the action plans submitted by the city of Houston and Harris County must include the following: needs assessment; connection to unmet needs, local programs and requirements, local consultation, and expenditure timelines.
+At a minimum the action plans submitted by the city of Houston and Harris County had to include the following: needs assessment; connection to unmet needs, local programs and requirements, local consultation, and expenditure timelines.
 At least 70 percent of the CDBG-DR program funds must be used to support activities that benefit LMI persons.

-These local action plans were included in APA 1 and are included herein.
+These local action plans were included in APA 1.

-The GLO is required under the Federal Register Notice to certify that its subrecipients currently have or will develop and maintain the capacity to carry out disaster recovery activities in a timely manner.
-The city of Houston and Harris County are required to provide Financial Management and Grant Compliance certification, Implementation Plan, and Capacity Assessment with supporting documents.
-The GLO, through an independent third party, will review the capacity certifications.
+The GLO was required under the Federal Register Notice to certify that its subrecipients currently have or will develop and maintain the capacity to carry out disaster recovery activities in a timely manner.
+The city of Houston and Harris County were required to provide Financial Management and Grant Compliance certification, Implementation Plan, and Capacity Assessment with supporting documents.
+The GLO, through an independent third party, reviewed the capacity certifications.